Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 >
 > *verb*: to restructure software by applying a series of refactorings without changing its observable behavior. -Martin Fowler, refactoring.com

-So, if you push features too quickly, and do not give your development teams time to refactor, reassess and improve the systems you rely on, it will get more expensive to work on.
+So, if you push features too quickly and do not give your development teams time to refactor, reassess and improve the systems you rely on, it will get more expensive to work on.
 Over time, these systems become less of an asset and more of a liability.

 ## Types and causes

 None of this is done deliberately.
-Market conditions, business needs and markets all change.
-The assumption that machines will survive that change, without proactive maintenance is disproven.
-So why do we not treat "software machines" or the business systems that use them, with the same care?
+Market conditions, business needs, and markets all change.
+The assumption that machines will survive that change without proactive maintenance is disproven.
+So why do we not treat "software machines" or the business systems that use them with the same care?

 The primary cause is an over-focus on the immediate, without concern for the future.
-Short-sighted needs, month-end targets, and shareholder dividends, all drive short-term thinking.
+Short-sighted needs, month-end targets, and shareholder dividends all drive short-term thinking.
 "We'll fix it tomorrow" doesn't work if you don't care about tomorrow.

 Technical debt can be easily thought of in three types: